aaronkl/aaronkl.github.io/_pages/about.md

 ### short bio

 I am an applied scientist in the long-term science team at AWS SageMaker, where I work on large-scale distributed hyperparameter and architecture search.
+Alongside my collaborators, I lead the development of the open-source library [SyneTune](https://github.com/awslabs/syne-tune) for large-scale hyperparameter optimization and neural architecture search.

 Prior to that, I was a PhD student at the University of Freiburg under the supervision of [Frank Hutter](http://ml.informatik.uni-freiburg.de/~hutter/).
 In 2015, my collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge.
 I co-organized the workshop on neural architecture search at ICRL 2020 and ICLR 2021, respectively.
+I also regularly serve as a reviewer for ICML, ICLR, NeurIPS, TMLR, and JMLR.

 Together with [Giovanni Zappella](https://giovannizappella.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/people/zela/index.html), and [Jovita Lukasik](https://www.uni-mannheim.de/dws/people/researchers/phd-students/jovita-lukasik/), I run the virtual [AutoML Seminar](https://automl-seminars.github.io/) as part of the ELLIS units in Berlin and Freiburg.
-I also regularly serve as a reviewer for ICML, ICLR, NeurIPS, TMLR, and JMLR.
+The AutoML seminar serves as a platform to discuss and inform about recent advancements in Automated Machine Learning, hosting regular (bi-weekly) online sessions with talks and discussions.
+A particular focus is to provide aspiring young researchers the opportunity to present their work to a larger audience, consisting of renowned experts in the field.

+I strongly believe in open-source for reproducible research.
+Throughout my career as a scientist, I have contributed to and maintained several open-source libraries such as [auto-sklearn](https://github.com/automl/auto-sklearn), [EmuKit](https://github.com/amzn/emukit), [RoBO](https://github.com/automl/RoBO) or [SyneTune](https://github.com/awslabs/syne-tune).
+Additionally, I authored a [chapter on hyperparameter optimization](https://d2l.ai/chapter_hyperparameter-optimization/) for the well-known open book "Dive into Deep Learning."